PatPinn/Raspberry/README.md

 Note: Do not forget these values or you will lose all of your work on this application as you will have no choice but to start over.

-2. Install dashboard pallette
-Import RaspberryPiFlow.txt
+2. Click on "Go to your Node-RED flow editor"
+3. Go to Manage Pallette and install the node-red-dashboard pallette
+3. Open RaspberryNodeRedFlows.txt form NodeRed Flows of this GitHub
+4. Copy the content of the file
+4. Go back to your Node-RED and Import the content from the Clipboard
-3. Modify all IoT node with your device information from your IoT Bluemix
+4. Modify all IoT node with your device information from your IoT Bluemix
-4. Deploy your flow
+5. Deploy your flow
-5. Access the dashboard:
+6. Access the dashboard:

 In a new browser tab go to:
 ```